clickwithclark/eslint-config-clickwithclark/readme.md

 * settings.json file to get personal preferences on any machine to quickly (VS Code).
 * keybindings.json file to get personal keyboard shortcuts to use on any machine (VS Code).
 * Extensions.txt file to easily import preferred extensions (VS Code).
+* jsdoc.json file to help document work as you code (VS Code).

 ## Installing-Eslint and Prettier